Free Home Compost Bins

 Making leaf mould is a very simple process.
 In six months you can have a good mulch and in 12 months a good potting compost you've made yourself.
 Especially useful if you have lots of leaves, but it will work just as well with smaller amounts.

-A useful technique that a couple people have reported to be very helpful involves a rotary lawn mower.
+A useful technique that a couple of people have reported being very helpful involves a rotary lawn mower.
 Sweep leaves into the middle of the grass and simply mow over them.
 This chops them up and they tend to take up less space -- especially as they settle.
 If you're making leaf mould, the process will be speeded up.
 If you're composting, mix the leaves with an equal amount of grass cuttings before putting them in the compost bin and it will accelerate the composting process.

 Another good idea for lots of garden waste comes from Permaculture magazine: "..Instead of putting branches, leaves and grass clippings in bags by the curbside for the bin men... build a hugel bed.
 Simply mound logs, branches, leaves, grass clippings, straw, cardboard, petroleum-free newspaper, manure, compost or whatever other biomass you have available, top with soil and plant your veggies."